BonoboPLC/lojjo_wiki/retail-sales-agents.md

 >If you do not have funds to pay prizes, please inform the player to come back at a later date and attempt to contact your manager and request funds for your Withdrawal Float account.
 {.is-warning}

 >If you are not able to prizes your manager will be alerted.
-You will be provided with a list of alternatives to give to present to the player as a means for retrieving their prize.
+You will  be provided with a list of alternatives to present to the player for prize retrieval.
 {.is-danger}

 ## How to Check tickets